tanmatt/QuoteOfTheDay/README.md

 - Fri Jun 28 07:00:13 2024 | If I had a gun with two bullets and I was in a room with Hitler, Bin Laden, and Toby, I would shoot Toby twice. - Michael Scott
 - Sat Jun 29 07:00:05 2024 | The man who does not read good books has no advantage over the man who cannot read them. - Mark Twain
 - Sun Jun 30 07:00:06 2024 | Passion is momentary love is enduring. - John Wooden
+- Mon Jul  1 07:00:05 2024 | Do not say, 'It is morning,' and dismiss it with a name of yesterday.
+See it for the first time as a newborn child that has no name. - Rabindranath Tagore